-Against this backdrop, it seems clear that, the world community must take sufficient time to deal with this new global challenge.
-This is the prerequisite for building a consensus on how to deal with this technology, on how to assess the ecological, medical, ethical, cultural, scientific and international legal issues involved here and decision how to regulate this technology.
+Against this backdrop, it seems clear that the world community must take sufficient time to deal with this new global challenge.
+This is the prerequisite for building a consensus on how to deal with this technology, on how to assess the ecological, medical, ethical, cultural, scientific and international legal issues involved here and to make a decision on how to regulate this technology.